Residents can do their part to limit the amount of garbage that ends up in the landfill. Make sure to sort all materials properly.

 - Garbage is collected every other week on the scheduled collection day.

 - The garbage limit is three items every other week – including bulky items.

 - A paid garbage tag is required for any item exceeding the three-item limit.
-Tags can be purchased by calling Access Vaughan at 905-832-2281 or through Service Vaughan.
+Tags can be purchased by calling Service Vaughan at 905-832-2281 or online through Service Vaughan.

 - The City of Vaughan will collect a total of 13 garbage items, per location, on any given collection day.

 - Garbage should be placed at the curb no earlier than 6 p.m. the night before collection and no later than 7 a.m. the day of collection.
 The time of collection could change at any time without notice.

 - Choose the right bins!
 Grey/black bins for garbage only.